-A recipe for Mulberry Simple Syrup and several different ways to use this gorgeous syrup.
+A recipe for Mulberry Simple Syrup and several different ways to use this wonderful syrup.
 Make mulberry syrup while mulberries are in season and enjoy their gorgeous color and flavor for weeks after!

 Sadly, mulberries are only in season one time per year, and they don't last long enough to be sold in most grocery stores.
 The best way to get them is to find a mulberry tree in a place where you are allowed to forage, and enjoy the beautiful foraged harvest!

 Making mulberry syrup is a great way to preserve the delicious and gorgeous little berries to enjoy in the future.
 Make a batch of mulberry syrup and use it in the recipes below.
 (Scroll down to see ways to use mulberry syrup!)

 Mulberry syrup lasts in the fridge for at least 2 months, when stored in a clean glass jar, such as a mason jar.

 What you'll need to make mulberry syrup: